-Star Trek novels have a improved a lot since I read them previously many years ago.
-Not necessarily the stories themselves but that there seems to a serious concerted effort to maintain continuity between, but without requiring too much knowledge of other books to read any given book (although there are more series now which obviously do require you to read them all for it to make sense).
+Star Trek novels have improved a lot since I read them previously many years ago.
+Not necessarily the stories themselves but that there seems to be a serious concerted effort to maintain continuity between them, but without requiring too much knowledge of other books to read any given book (although there are more series now which obviously do require you to read them all for it to make sense).

 With that in mind, before reading DTI: Watching the Clock you should definitely read the Destiny series and possibly the Typhon Pact series and the Titan series.
 Everything you need to know about them is explained in the book but it does spoil them a little if you do intend to read them at some point.

 If you ever thought time travel in Star Trek didn’t make sense (and would like it to) then this book is for you.
 Truly awesome.